varsha7104/mongodb/4) json validation.md

 - `enum` is used to restrict values.
 - Nested objects can also have validation rules.
 - MongoDB validation ensures **clean, predictable, and safe** data.
+## Mongo DB runCommand()

+   In MongoDB, db.runCommand() is used to execute database commands directly — even those that don't have a helper method in the mongo shell.
+It’s like a “low-level” way to tell MongoDB:

+"Hey, execute this exact command and return the raw result."

+Syntax
+db.runCommand({ <command_name>: <value>, <option1>: <value1>, ... })

+<command_name> → Name of the MongoDB command (e.g., ping, collStats, find, aggregate, etc.).

+Options depend on the specific command.

+Example 1 — Check if MongoDB is running db.runCommand({ ping: 1 })

+Output:

+{ "ok" : 1 }

+✅ ok: 1 means the database is alive.

+Example 2 — Get statistics about a collection db.runCommand({ collStats: "students" })

+Output:

+{
+  "ns": "school.students",
+  "count": 5,
+  "size": 256,
+  "storageSize": 4096,
+  "ok": 1
+}

+count → Number of documents

+size → Total data size

+storageSize → Disk storage used

+Example 3 — Create a capped collection db.runCommand({
+  create: "logs",
+  capped: true,
+  size: 10000
+})

+Output:

+{ "ok": 1 }